nycotin/WiseInvest/README.md

     * `Learning`: This model is similar to the above, but shows a one-to-one relationship between the User and a Course they have enrolled in (both ForeignKeys).
 This was made to also have an additional field to display the "status" of the learning (Enrolled, In Progress, Completed).
 For the User reference, the User model from the Users app has been imported here as well.
 * education/views.py
     * `get_courses()`
         * This view provides the client with a list of all courses that exist in the database.
-This data will be displayed in the course list and the course page.
+This data will be displayed on the `<CourseListPage />` and `<CoursePage />`.
     * `get_course_details()`
         * This view provides the client with a list of all courses that exist in the database with the additional insertion of the course status and the list of items that are part of the course.
-This data will mostly be used for displaying specific information on the course page.
+This data will mostly be used for displaying specific information on the `<CoursePage />`.
     * `toggle_favorite()` / `toggle_enroll()`
         * These views will add/remove a course to the user's Favorites or Learning list.
 They are conceived as "toggle", which makes them more flexible to use.
 They are called by the button components on client-side that enable/disable the "favorite" or "enrolled" status.
     * `get_user_favorites()` / `get_user_learning()`